Side angle shot of a white plate with spheres of golden brown sesame balls with white and black sesame seeds

 Now, take one of the dough balls and flatten it in your hands.
 Place one of the shaped filling balls in the center of the flattened dough.
 Carefully bring the edges of the dough together and pinch them to seal the filling inside.

 Roll these filled dough balls generously in sesame seeds, making sure they are coated all around.
 Repeat until all sesame balls are completed.
-It’s important to ensure that all the sesame balls are similar in size.
-This way, they will fry evenly and at the same temperature, resulting in a consistent and delicious outcome!

 How do you prepare sesame balls without filling?